tishana/tower-of-hanoi/README.md

 --------------------------------------------

+## Future Versions

+In the near future, as I learn more in this course, I would like to add the following enhancements:

+* Allow users to choose a skill level
+⋅⋅* Training (3 disks)
+⋅⋅* Easy (4 disks)
+⋅⋅* Medium (5 disks)
+⋅⋅* Hard (6 disks)
+⋅⋅* Master (7 disks)
+* Scoring, based on calculation of minimum moves
+* Time based play
+* Allow different background images from a list

 ## Acknowledgements:

 I'd like to thank our instructors, Hector Guevara and Don McLamb for challenging me to find the solutions on my own, and helping me "keep my problems small".